linkedbyair/filestack-streaming-media/README.md

 ## Set up

 1. `bundle install`
-2. Create `config/application.yml`
+2. Create `config/application.yml` to store environment variables, which will be read by [Figaro](https://github.com/laserlemon/figaro)
-3. Add Filestack credentials like so:
+3. Add Filestack credentials in that file like so:

 ```
 FILESTACK_API_KEY: <your api key>